 Avoid Information Overload for the User

 You don’t want too many options to appear upfront for them because this makes your app just too complicated!

 Always focus on providing the end-user with information that is absolutely necessary.

 More often than not, going with minimal functionality is a great option.
 This means:

 - Keeping your interface elements as few as possible

 Minimize your user’s effort as much as possible.
-For instance, if a user has already entered their data once, look where that essential information can automatically be reused.
+For instance, if a user has already entered their data once, find where that essential information can automatically be reused.

 Don’t expect them to re-enter the same data again and again!

-You can use your user’s previously recorded data by utilizing a smart default.
+You can utilize your user’s previously recorded data with a smart default.

 If a task requires users to go through many steps in your app, divide such tasks into smaller sub-tasks.